B1ackOS/.github/profile/README.md

-# b1ack.net
+# About

 > **Engineering Autonomy.
 Uncompromising Privacy.
 Modular Ecosystem.**

-`b1ack.net` is an independent community of volunteer developers.
+`B1ack` is an independent community of volunteer developers.
 We build custom solutions and maintain existing open-source software, unifying standalone tools into an ecosystem focused on data protection and user sovereignty.

 ---